Thursday, December 31, 2009

 However, that is not of much importance and I just need to assure myself and whoever feels concerned about the issue that am going to be active on this blog from now on.
 I have had a few articles but that I wrote in times that I felt I needed something.

-failed to recover from but am optimistic that one day I shall be able to look up at the BLUE SKIES and smile about everything and if possible even laugh about it.
+Recently life dealt me a blow that I have failed to recover from but am optimistic that one day I shall be able to look up at the BLUE SKIES and smile about everything and if possible even laugh about it.